 This bill would have established the New Beginnings California Program (Program) within the Department of Community Services and Development to provide matching funds of up to \$50,000 annually to up to 50 cities, counties or local continuum of care programs to implement, expand or continue employment programs for homeless individuals.
-The bill would have stated that the Program will become operative upon appropriation of funding in the annual budget act.
-Status: Vetoed (see page 30 for veto message)
+The bill stated that the Program would become operative upon appropriation of funding in the annual budget act.